-The purpose of the restricted reserve fund is to cover certain expenses which may be invoiced by Stewardship Ontario should there be a delay in transitioning the MHSW program to individual producer responsibility beyond 30 June 2021.
+The purpose of the restricted reserve fund is to cover certain expenses which may be invoiced by Stewardship Ontario should there be a delay in transitioning the MHSW program to individual producer responsibility beyond 30 September 2021.
 In the event that there is insufficient funding in the restricted reserve fund to cover the expenses during a transitional delay, the Association is required to fund any expenses in excess of the restricted reserve fund from its own assets.
-At the date of the independent auditors' report, it is indeterminable whether there will be any delay in transitioning the MHSW program and if the Association will be required to fund any expenses, either up to, or in excess of, the amount of the restricted reserve fund.
+At the date of the independent auditors' report, while the transition of the MHSW program is underway, it is indeterminable whether the Association will be required to fund any expenses, either up to, or in excess of, the amount of the restricted reserve fund.